Pearlxuan233/CV/content/_index.md

           location: Huaian, China
           date_start: '2020-09-01'
           date_end: ''
-          description: Majoring in Software Engineering.
-During his undergraduate studies, he learned some basic knowledge about computer science and software engineering, such as principle of computer composition, artificial intelligence, and data visualization techniques.
+          description: Majoring in Mechanical design, manufacturing and automation.
+During her undergraduate studies, he learned some basic knowledge about Mechanical design and manufacturing, also learned automation technology utilized in the field of smart manufacturing, such as artificial intelligence, robotic technology, and data visualization techniques.
     design:
       columns: '1'
 ---